GeotrekCE/Geotrek-admin/docs/install/import.rst

 Import from https://biodiv-sports.fr
 ------------------------------------

-It is possible to import automatically data from Biodiv'sport.
-To do so, you just need to follow those steps :
+It is possible to import automatically data from Biodiv'Sport.
+To do so, you just need to follow those steps:

 - Click on the **user link** at top right, then on **Imports**,
 - Under the section **Data to import from network**, select **Biodiv'Sports**